Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - Morning light: go outside within an hour of waking.
 No sungazing.
 Just outdoor light, breath, and a few minutes of contact with the day.

 - One resource meal: eat one meal built around protein, minerals, and whole foods.
-Do not optimize the entire diet before you can do one meal consistently.
+Get one meal right before trying to optimize the whole diet.

 - One movement signal: walk, lift, squat, carry, or climb stairs.
 Enough effort to feel your body mobilize and come back down.